Connectors

 Ark Rounds

-The Ark protocol is driven by the ASP by a process called rounds.
-Each round, the ASP allows users, owners of VTXOs, to spend some of their VTXOs in return for new ones.
-Ark payments as such can be thought about similarly as regular Bitcoin transactions where in each transaction some input UTXOs are spent and some output UTXOs are created.
-Ark payments function similarly, but with VTXOs.
-However, this analogy is only conceptual, there are no actual “Ark transactions” in the same sense as there are Bitcoin transactions.
+The Ark protocol is driven by a process called rounds.
+Each round, the Ark server allows users, owners of VTXOs, to refresh their VTXOs in return for new ones.
+Ark refreshes as such can be thought about similarly as regular bitcoin transactions where in each refresh some input VTXOs are spent and some output VTXOs are created.
+However, this analogy is only conceptual, there are no actual “Ark transactions” in the same sense as there are bitcoin transactions.

-Each succesful round results in an Ark round transaction to be created.
+Each successful round results in the creation of an Ark round transaction.
 This transaction contains an output that creates a new covenant tree.
-This tree contains all the output VTXOs of all the Ark payments made in this round.
+This tree contains all the output VTXOs of all the Ark refreshes made in this round.

 Forfeit Transactions

-Users spend VTXOs in a round and will create new VTXOs in return.
-However, the on-chain liquidity for these outputs is actually provided by the ASP.
-In return, the users will forfeit their input VTXOs to the ASP.
-This means that the ASP will effectively “front” the liquidity at the time of the round and will be able to unlock this liquidity at a later point in time when the input VTXOs expire.
+Users refreshing VTXOs in a round will create new VTXOs in return.
+However, the on-chain liquidity for these outputs is actually provided by the Ark server.
+In return, the users will forfeit their input VTXOs to the Ark server.
+This means that the Ark server will effectively “front” the liquidity at the time of the round and will be able to unlock this liquidity at a later point in time when the input VTXOs expire.

-So, users that enter an Ark round with some input VTXOs will forfeit these VTXOs using a forfeit transaction, a transaction that effectively transfers ownership of the VTXO to the ASP.
-In the VTXO policy section we outline the forfeit clause that is a multi-sig between the user and the ASP.
-This multi-sig is used for the forfeit transaction.
+So, users that enter an Ark round with some input VTXOs will forfeit these VTXOs using a forfeit transaction, a transaction that effectively transfers ownership of the VTXO to the Ark server.
+In the VTXO policy section we outline the forfeit clause that is a multisig between the user and the Ark server.
+This multisig is used for the forfeit transaction.

 Connectors

-The forfeit transaction above is trivially unsafe.
-If the user would sign that transaction, they would be handing over control to their VTXO to the ASP without having any guarantee that it will get back a new VTXO in the Ark round.
+The forfeit transaction as described above is trivially unsafe.
+If the user would sign that transaction, they would be handing over control to their VTXO to the Ark server without having any guarantee that it will get back a new VTXO in the Ark round.
 We want to make the forfeiting of the input VTXOs atomic with the creation of the new VTXOs in the Ark round transaction.